Skip to content

 A laser rotary axis is a device that is used to attach a laser engraver with rotary attachment, which allows the laser to engrave cylindrical objects.
 The rotary axis consists of a chuck that holds the object to be engraved, and a motor that rotates the object as the laser engraves it.

 To use a CO2 laser rotary axis, you will need to secure it to the laser engraver, place the cylindrical object in the chuck, and set the rotary axis to the desired angle.
-The laser engraver can then be used to turn on the laser and start the engraving process.
+The CO2 laser engraver with rotary can then be used to turn on the laser and start the engraving process.
 The rotary axis can be rotated and the object can be moved as needed to engrave the desired pattern or design.

 Monport rotary axis for CO2 laser engraver